will-turner123/lyrics-generator/README.md

 ![Output example](img/output1.png)

-The result of my trying to have it write angry punk lyrics
+The result of me trying to have it write angry punk lyrics